Editor: Professor C.-H. Lai, School of Computing and Mathematical

 Articles dealing with mathematical models, computational analysis, and computational processes, must be driven by applications with industrial and real life relevance and are judged on the basis of the above criteria.

-Currently indexed in: Cambridge Scientific Abstracts, Computer and Information System Abstracts, Mathematical Review, and Mathscinet
+Currently indexed: Cambridge Scientific Abstracts, Computer and Information Systems Abstract, EI Compendex, Mathematical Reviews and MATHSCINET.

 We regret that the paper "A New Semantic Method for Image Retrieval" by Raja and Khadir, published in Vol. 6 No. 3 of the Journal of Algorithms & Computational Technology, is virtually identical to "Region-based Image Retrieval Using Semantic Mining", Liu Tingting et al., Doshisha University Worldwide Business Review Vol. 10 No. 2 2009.
 Accordingly the paper is withdrawn, and online access to it is blocked.
 The publisher and editor offer their apologies to the authors of the original paper, and to all subscribers and readers.